-Pursuant to state law and city regulations, accessorysecond dwelling units and commercial living units are not counted as dwellings for the purposes of Growth Management.
-California Government Code Section 65852.2 states that accessorysecond dwelling units shall not be considered in the application of any local ordinance, policy or program that limits residential growth.
-In regard to commercial living units (e.g., professional care facilities, hotels and time-shares), Carlsbad Municipal Code Section 21.04.093 states that such units are not considered dwelling units due to the assistance/services provided in conjunction with the living unit and/or the use of the living unit for temporary lodging.
-In addition, pursuant to the city's Citywide Facilities and Improvements Plan, hotels, and time-shares and units that are not defined as a dwelling unit in the building code are not counted as dwelling units for purposes of Growth Management.
+Through Proposition E, voters limited the number of dwelling units in the city to the 54,599 dwelling unit estimate.
+As shown in Table 2-10, Proposition E established a maximum number of dwelling units that could be built after November 4, 1986 in each of the city's four quadrants, which are located along El Camino Real and Palomar Airport Road.
+Pursuant to state law and city regulations, accessory dwelling units and commercial living units are not counted as dwellings for the purposes of Growth Management.
+California Government Code Section 65852.2 states that accessory dwelling units shall not be considered in the application of any local ordinance, policy or program that limits residential growth.
+In regard to commercial living units (e.g., professional care facilities, hotels and timeshares), Carlsbad Municipal Code Section 21.04.093 states that such units are not considered dwelling units due to the assistance/services provided in conjunction with the living unit and/or the use of the living unit for temporary lodging.
+In addition, pursuant to the city's Citywide Facilities and Improvements Plan, hotels and time-share units that are not defined as a dwelling unit in the building code are not counted as dwelling units for purposes of Growth Management.